Student Educational Records Policy

 A student must be admitted to a degree program to be eligible to hold a graduate assistantship.
 Students admitted as Provisional students may not be considered for an assistantship until all provisional requirements have been resolved.
 New students, admitted with probationary conditions, may be considered for an assistantship, subject to the requirement that they earn and maintain a 3.0 grade-point average while enrolled as a graduate student, conform to admission conditions specified by the admitting department or the Graduate School, and meet assistantship enrollment requirements.

-Before being appointed to an assistantship at U.T.
-Arlington, a student whose native language is not English must demonstrate English proficiency.
-The preferred method to demonstrate is by submitting an acceptable score of 45 or higher on the Test of Spoken English (TSE) before arriving in the United States.
+Before being appointed to an assistantship at UT Arlington, a student whose native language is not English must demonstrate English proficiency.
+The preferred method to demonstrate proficiency is by submitting an acceptable score of 45 or higher on the Test of Spoken English (TSE) or by earning a score of 23 on the Speaking Section of the TOEFL iBT before arriving in the United States.
 The TSE score should be sent directly to U.T.
 Arlington.
 Score reports submitted directly by the student or those marked "Student Copy" or "Applicant's Copy" are not considered official and will not be accepted by the University.
 Holding a degree(s) from a U.S. college or university does not exempt from this requirement assistantship applicants who are non-native speakers of English.
-The TSE is administered at TOEFL test centers around the world.
 See the catalog entry titled Application Documentation Requirements in the Admission Requirements and Procedures section for further information.

 Although a student may be appointed initially to a graduate assistantship for a full academic year, continuation of the appointment beyond the first semester is subject to the following conditions: